Barack Obama On Mass Shootings: ‘No Other Developed Nation Tolerates The Levels Of Gun Violence That We Do’

-Former president Barack Obama penned a long message he shared on Twitter Monday, August 5, in reaction to the two mass shootings the United States experienced this past weekend that sent shock waves not just nationally but around the world.
+Former President Barack Obama penned a long message he shared on Twitter Monday, August 5, in reaction to the two mass shootings the United States experienced this past weekend that sent shock waves not just nationally but around the world.
 Obama took to the social media platform to share an image of his message, in which he states that “no other developed nation tolerates the levels of gun violence that we do,” after shootings in El Paso, Texas, and Dayton, Ohio, claimed almost 30 lives within just 14 hours.

 In the tweet, Obama argued that, while the situation is dire, the country is not without hope.
 The former president stated that the country can take measures to help curb the problem by approving tougher guns laws.
 Even though stricter legislation might not prevent all mass shootings from taking place, laws can help some lives.